Stochastic Modeling and Simulation

 Teaching language: ENGLISH

-Please find below the lecture syllabus and the handouts:
+Below is the weekly syllabus and the exercise/solution handouts:

 - Lecture 1 (Sbalzarini) - Probability refresher, conditional probabilities, Bayes' rule, random variables, discrete and continuous probability distributions, scale-free distributions (Lecture Notes PDF, Exercise 1 PDF, Solution 1 PDF)

-- Lecture 2 (Sbalzarini) - transformation of random variables, pseudo- and quasi-random numbers, low discrepancy sequences, transformation algorithms: inversion, Box-Muller, accept-reject, composition-rejectio (Lecture Notes PDF, Exercise 2 PDF)
+- Lecture 2 (Sbalzarini) - transformation of random variables, pseudo- and quasi-random numbers, low discrepancy sequences, transformation algorithms: inversion, Box-Muller, accept-reject method, composition-rejection method (Lecture Notes PDF, Exercise 2 PDF, Solution 2 PDF)

-- Lecture 5 (Zechner) - Monitoring variance, variance reduction, Rao-Blackwell
+- Lecture 5 (Zechner) - Monitoring variance, variance reduction (Lecture Notes PDF, Exercise 5 PDF, Solution 5 PDF)

-- Lecture 9 (Sbalzarini) - Monte-Carlo optimization: stochastic gradient descent, simulated annealing, stochastic approximation, evolution strategies, CMA-ES.
+- Lecture 9 (Sbalzarini) - Monte-Carlo optimization: stochastic gradient descent, simulated annealing, evolution strategies, CMA-ES (Lecture Notes PDF, Exercise 9 PDF, Solution 9 PDF)

 - Lecture 11 (Zechner) - Stochastic calculus, Ito calculus, Ornstein-Uhlenbeck process (analytical)